How to Get Rid of Silverfish

 Solutions break down quickly into their natural elements.
 They are preferable to chemical pesticides that leave residuals where they are sprayed, causing long-term detrimental effects on the environment.

 These products are safe to use in your home, and the DE used in Safer® Brand products is derived from fresh water sources, so it is non-toxic.

 You don’t have to live with silverfish chewing on your clothes, books and other belongings.
-You can choose a natural or organic method to rid your home of these pests.
+You can choose your method to rid your home of these pests.